Exactly $m$-coloured complete infinite subgraphs: Abstract

 \section{Abstract}

-We say a graph is exactly $m$-coloured if we have a surjective map from the edges to some set of $m$ colours.
+Given an edge colouring of a graph with a set of $m$ colours, we say that the graph is (\emph{exactly}) \emph{$m$-coloured} if each of the colours is used.
 The question of finding exactly $m$-coloured complete subgraphs was first considered by Erickson in 1994; in 1999, Stacey and Weidl partially settled a conjecture made by Erickson and raised some further questions.
-In this paper, we shall study, for a colouring of the edges of the complete graph on $\mathbb{N}$ with exactly $k$ colours, how small the set of natural numbers $m$ for which there exists an exactly $m$-coloured complete infinite subgraph can be.
+In this paper, we shall study, for a colouring of the edges of the complete graph on $\N$ with exactly $k$ colours, how small the set of natural numbers $m$ for which there exists an $m$-coloured complete infinite subgraph can be.
 We prove that this set must have size at least $\sqrt{2k}$; this bound is tight for infinitely many values of $k$.
 We also obtain a version of this result for colourings that use infinitely many colours.